Lachi90/ngrx-training/README.md

 </pre>
 # Purpose
 This repository contains a simple example on how to use `ngrx` in Angular.</br>
-As example is a list of books, which are retrieved from an API and can be added to a collection, and removed as well.
+As example is a list of books, which are retrieved from an API and can be added to a collection, and removed as well.</br>
+Described below is a summary of my findings from different sources, which lead to the example app.
+If you want a more detailed guide, look ath the [Setup by step tutorial](#step-by-step-tutorial).

 # Sources
 https://ngrx.io/</br>